rerun/rerun/modules/stubbs/README.md

 Besides the `jumps.option` file, `add-option` also generates an option parsing script: `$RERUN_MODULES/$MODULE/commands/$COMMAND/options.sh`.

-The `default.sh` script sources the `options.sh` script to take care of command line option parsing.
+The `default` script sources the `options.sh` script to take care of command line option parsing.

 Users will now be able to specify a "--jumps" argument to the `freddy:dance` command: